 In August 2007, we received a Paragraph IV Certification Notice from Apotex Inc. advising that it had submitted an Abbreviated New Drug Application (ANDA) to the FDA seeking marketing approval for generic versions of Zanaflex Capsules.
 In response to the filing of the ANDA, in October 2007, we filed a lawsuit against Apotex Corp. and Apotex Inc. (collectively, Apotex) in the U.S. District Court for the District of New Jersey asserting infringement of our U.S. Patent No. 6,455,557 relating to multiparticulate tizanidine compositions, including those sold by us as Zanaflex Capsules.
 The patent expires in 2021.
-The lawsuit is ongoing.
-See Item 3.
-Legal Proceedings.
+The lawsuit is ongoing, and a trial date of April 25, 2011 has been set by the Court.
+Refer to the description of Legal Proceedings in Item 3 of this report for more information.